AliYoussef97/TritonHub/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/AliYoussef97/Triton-Factory/blob/main/LICENSE) file for more details.

 ## Acknowledgments
-Special thanks to the authors of [Mamba](https://github.com/state-spaces/mamba), as parts of their Triton code was influential or some of the modules in TritonFactory.
+Special thanks to the authors of [Mamba](https://github.com/state-spaces/mamba), as parts of their Triton code was influential or some of the modules in TritonHub.